5 Best Powerlifting Shoes in 2023

 Nicholas Rizzo on

-Many workout programs include a form of weightlifting in their exercise lineups.
+Many workout programmes include a form of weightlifting in their exercise lineups.
 In effect, many training shoes, especially those from big brands like Reebok and Adidas, have features that support weightlifting.

-However, when mere weightlifting escalates into much more intensified powerlifting, the shoe to be used also has to level up.
+However, when mere weightlifting escalates into much more intensified powerlifting, the shoe has to level up.
 Powerlifting is an entirely different discipline with unique requirements.
-Weightlifting features may help, but they may not always be enough.
+Weightlifting shoes feature may not always be enough.
 It's better to get training shoes that are specially made for powerlifting.
+With that being said, we have personally bought and tested powerlifting shoes.

-Here at RunRepeat, we don't just take our claims and assertions lightly.
-You can rest assured that the powerlifting shoes we hail as the best are ones that we tried using in actual lifting sessions.
-They've been tested in real-life scenarios, and they've prevailed!
+Here at RunRepeat, we don't take our claims and assertions lightly.
+You can rest assured that the powerlifting shoes we hail as the best are the ones that we used in our lifting sessions and that we tested in our lab.

 Best powerlifting shoes overall